mongodb/docs/source/includes/list-table-cluster-http-response.rst

        volume.
 You can add capacity by increasing this number, up to a maximum possible value of ``4096`` (i.e., 4 TB).

-       Each instance size has its own default value.
+       Each cluster tier has its own default value.
 To view default
        values:

        1. Open the |service| web interface.